LearnFintech

 FintechDigital Payments / Financial Services45 min

-Paytm Business Model: How India's Pioneer Built a ₹9,978 Cr Fintech Ecosystem
+Paytm Business Model: How India's Pioneer Turned a ₹8,437 Cr Fintech Ecosystem Profitable

-Deep dive into Paytm's evolution from a mobile recharge app to India's leading financial services super-app, its focus on merchant subscriptions, and its journey to EBITDA profitability.
+Deep dive into Paytm's business model: its evolution from a mobile recharge app to India's leading merchant-payments super-app, the Soundbox subscription engine, the RBI Payments Bank shock, and its turn to PAT profitability in FY26.

 Paytm